 It’s a good exercise to make a 1 square meter frame, and throw it at random over the paddock.
 Then get down and estimate how much is actually grass (especially ryegrass) and clover, how much of the area is weeds, and how much is bare soil and dung patches.
 You only get good feed from the grasses and clovers.
 Keep doing this through the season to see how things change – for better or worse.

-If pastures are really devoid of grass and clover, you can’t do much about resowing pastures right now, but you can see what the weed population is going to be like, and make some plans to deal with it.
+If pastures are really devoid of grass and clover, you can’t do much about resowing pastures right now.
+But see what the weed population is going to be like, and make plans to deal with it.
 This should be to spray thistles when in the young rosette stage, as well as seedling ragwort and docks.

 If a spring flush doesn’t arrive, then it’s likely that you are wintering too many stock, and hopefully you will still have enough good silage left over from winter to fill the gap.
-Hay may save an emergency if it’s decent quality, and not more than one year old.
-Stock will not be keen to eat hay older than that.
-Always use the oldest hay first if stock will eat it, otherwise leave it till the weather is really cold and stock are very hungry and there is no pasture to eat.
+Hay may save an emergency if it’s decent quality, and not more than one year old, as stock will not be keen to eat hay older than that unless they are desperately hungry.
+Always use the oldest hay first when stock will eat it, otherwise leave it till the weather is really cold and stock are very hungry and there is no pasture to eat.

 If soil nutrients are dangerously low and off the chart, put some fertiliser on as soon as you can, but don’t do the entire farm in one go as you need rain to wash it in before grazing.
 If stock ingest too much superphosphate for example, it can be toxic.

 Running out of feed is a regular event in spring, and it can be very expensive if cash for emergencies is not in the budget.
-Crisis supplementary feed when short is usually at crazy prices.
-It’s in the ‘second grazing round’ where trouble strikes and pastures don’t respond after the initial grazing.
+Supplementary feed when the supply is short is usually at crazy prices.
+It’s so often in the ‘second grazing round’ when trouble strikes and pastures don’t regrow quickly after the initial grazing.